usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Agile Rituals Meet Federal Oversight.md

 **Why it matters**

-Retrospectives aren’t just about team processes, they provide valuable context for understanding vendor performance beyond binary success metrics.
+Retrospectives aren’t just about team processes; they provide valuable context for understanding vendor performance beyond binary success metrics, and they can surface how government actions, decisions, or delays may be impacting progress.

 ### Stakeholder feedback sessions: Bringing in broader voices